polyipseity/information/special/examples/inventing the air fryer from observing French fries.md

 With the problem statement in mind, identify {{what makes French fries tasty}}.
 They {{have a crunchy exterior, and a light and fluffy interior}}.
 Next, realize that {{to make the exterior crunchier}}, {{remove moisture from potatoes faster by transferring heat very quickly}}.

-To remove moisture from potatoes faster by transferring heat quickly, the conventional way of {{dipping the French fries in oil is}} works.
+To remove moisture from potatoes faster by transferring heat quickly, the conventional way of {{dipping the French fries in oil}} works.
 But with creativity, we could also {{use very hot air surrounding potatoes}}, then much less or no oil is needed.

 A lot of research later, the air fryer is invented.
 It uses the principles of {{circulation of hot air, convection, and radiation}}.
 It {{distinguishes itself}} from prior art as it {{uses much less oil, making the French fries healthier; easy to clean and dispose oil; and safer as there is no high temperature flammable oil}}.